 It sounds goofy, but it can help relieve stress in the body.
 Why does it work?
 Rubbing cold water on the wrists helps cool down your body, which helps reduce your stress.
 Try it for yourself!

 Sometimes, it’s hard to find the source of your stress — and it may come from unexpected places.
 Try getting organized in an area of your life.
 Clean up your room or clear off a desk.
 Organizing is one of the best ways to recover from a stressful day at work because it will help you decompress and help push your life in a positive direction.

 Stretching, in general, is great for your body and a fantastic way to reduce stress.
 In particular, the Vipariti Kirani pose reduces stress and can make you forget all about the lousy day you had at work.
 Be sure to try a handful of other poses if this works for you.

 Dancing is something almost everyone can do — and you don’t need to be a master to do it.
 Dancing can help you decompress from the day.
 Go home, turn on some tunes and dance your problems away.
 Just make sure to take a break now and then.

 Scents do strange things to the brain.
 For instance, smelling lavender can help regulate the emotions in the brain and lead to a sense of calm.
 Other smells can accomplish the same thing, so you should try and experiment with different scents.
 You never know what you’ll discover.

 Decompressing from stress may seem like a difficult task, but taking action is key to relieving it.
-Go out and try one of these de-stressors.
+Go out and try one of these tips when dealing with a stressful work day.
 Do you have some favorite ways to reduce stress?
 Be sure to subscribe to Punched Clocks and let us know, plus get more helpful work advice.